MihrimatriX/streamio-stack/README.md

 ## 🔒 Legal Notice

 **⚠️ Important**: This software is for educational purposes only.
 Users are responsible for complying with local laws and regulations.
 Only stream content you have the right to access.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## ⭐ Support

-If you found this project helpful, please give it a star! ⭐